 My recipe for homemade toothpaste has just four ingredients: coconut oil, baking soda, peppermint essential oil and thieves essential oil.
 (You can experiment with other flavors!)
 I chose not to sweeten my toothpaste at all, but if this recipe is too salty-tasting to you, you could add some real stevia powder to the mix or lessen the amount of baking soda.

-The peppermint and thieves essential oils that I added are powerful germ fighters, making this toothpaste great to use during cold and flu season.
-They are diluted well and I don’t worry about swallowing a bit of the toothpaste or letting my children use it.
+In this recipe, the essential oils are diluted well and I don’t worry about swallowing a bit of the toothpaste or letting my children use it.

 If you chose to use more than the amount of essential oils that I recommend in the recipe and it causes your mouth to burn, trying swishing some olive or coconut oil in your mouth to further dilute.
 Then add more coconut oil to your recipe until it is diluted to your liking.